Data specification reload procedure

 Move new files in

-As per the previous guide, we have our zipped data folder in ~/efs/downloads/gbr.zip
+As per the previous guide, we have our zipped data folder in ~/efs/downloads/gbr.zip, so

 cd ~/efs/downloads